kdrag0n/base16-termux/README.md

 # base16-termux

-[Base16](https://github.com/chriskempson/base16) for the [Termux](https://github.com/termux/) terminal emulator app for Android.
+A set of [Base16](https://github.com/chriskempson/base16) scheme templates for the [Termux](https://github.com/termux/) terminal emulator app for Android.
+These templates can be used with any compliant Base16 builder. **Pre-built** schemes are also available in the [`colors`](https://github.com/kdrag0n/base16-termux/tree/master/colors) directory of this repository for convenience.

-# Installation
+## Installation
-Simply your desired color scheme into your Termux environment as `~/.termux/colors.properties`.
-If there is no `.termux`, create it with `mkdir .termux`.

-# `256` Variants
+Simply move the built color scheme to `~/.termux/colors.properties` within the Termux environment.
+Replace the existing file if necessary.

+You will need to either restart Termux or run the `termux-reload-settings` command for the change to take effect.

+## 256-color variants

-The 256 variants are for those who wish to continue using the 16 ANSI colors but don't want to end up with weird-looking colors instead of bright ones.
-Because base16 schemes have 16 colors only, the bright colors mirror their non-bright variants instead of being unique colors.
+The 256-color variants are for those who wish to use the 16 ANSI colors while retaining accuracy for bright color variants.
+This is achieved by making the bright variants mirror their regular counterparts instead of attempting to map them to other Base16 colors.

-### TL;DR if some colors look weird, darker than normal, or incorrect, try the `256` variant.
+**TL;DR**: If some colors look strange or darker than normal, try the 256-color variant of your scheme of choice.